townie/cassandra/README.md

 ### get

-Return a hash (actually, a Cassandra::OrderedHash) or a single value representing the element at the column_family:key:[column]:[sub_column] path you request.
+Return a hash (actually, a CCassandra::OrderedHash) or a single value representing the element at the column_family:key:[column]:[sub_column] path you request.